ComputeCanada/puppet-magic_castle/README.md

 ## `profile::nfs::server`

-This class install NFS and configure an NFS server that will export all volumes tagged as `nfs`.
+This class installs NFS and configure an NFS server that will export all volumes tagged as `nfs`.
+It can also export addditional paths specified by the variable `export_paths`.

 ### parameters